Vmervin/minishell/README.md

 ### Building
 To build minishell you will need GNU Readline library installed.

-Detailed information about installation of GNU Readline provided on [official site](https://tiswww.cwru.edu/php/chet/readline/rltop.html)
+Detailed information on how to install GNU Readline provided on [official website](https://tiswww.cwru.edu/php/chet/readline/rltop.html)

 `make` to compile `./minishell` to run